 How do I get my documents attested?

 You have the option of navigating your documents through the Canadian attestation process yourself by mail.
 However, it is very important that you research the procedure in advance.
-Not all embassies accept documents for attestation by mail.
-Each embassy and consulate sets its own specific requirements for how documents should be prepared and submitted.
-If processing your documents yourself by mail, you should expect a total processing time of four to six weeks.
-This is because Global Affairs Canada takes a minimum of 15 business days to process mail-in authentication requests.
-Then they will forward to the Embassy or Consulate in question, who will have their own processing standards.
+Each authentication office has its own unique rules.
+Plus, each embassy and consulate sets its own specific requirements for how documents should be prepared and submitted.

 What are Attestation Services?